 WordPress Plugins are pieces of code that extend and add functionality to your WordPress site.
 Plugins can be extremely useful; however, they also happen to be one of the major avenues for attacks on WordPress sites.
 Therefore, to keep your site (and all hosted sites) safe from attack, we require all plugins to undergo a thorough vetting process before approving them for installation.
 Webmasters can request a new plugin be made available for use by submitting a plugin approval request.

 Themes are responsible for the look and feel of your site.
 There are a number of brand compliant themes already approved and available for use in our environment.
-Webmasters can request a new theme be made available for use by submitting a theme approval request.
+Webmasters can request a new theme be made available for use by sending an email to email@example.com

 - Use an NC State-branded theme.
 (Learn more about switching themes in WordPress.)